creepercraftnet/old-website/README.md

-# creepercraftoff.github.io
+# The official Creepercraft INc. website
-is an opensource website off creepercraft
+this an opensource website of Creepercraft Inc.